shanesoh/fossasia2021-securing-microservices/slides.md

 ### This brings about unique challenges...

-* Classified *low-trust* environments where complex access control and stringent audit logging are required for internal APIs
+* Classified *low-trust* environments where complex access control and audit logging are required for internal APIs

-* Increasingly more microservices but still many monolithic legacy systems running on VMs
+* Increasingly more microservices but still have many monolithic legacy systems running on VMs

-* Need for API security that is easy to implement and to reason with
+* Need API security that is easy to implement and to reason with

 Thus **Open Policy Agent (OPA)** and **Envoy**